icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 # NACA-TN-1904, "Observations of Icing Conditions Encountered in Flight During 1948" [^1]

+## Summary

+Meteorological data from flight observations in icing conditions during the first 5 months of 1948 are presented.

 ## Key points

 1. The average liquid water content varies over distance traveled in icing.